-Vegetative buffers adjacent to wetlands and streams will be maintained to the maximum extent practicable.
+Vegetative buffers adjacent to streams will be maintained to the maximum extent practicable.
 To prevent soil erosion along streams, vegetation will be left in place along a minimum 25-foot-wide corridor on each streambank until the time of crossing.
-Vegetation clearing will be avoided or minimized to the extent practicable within and adjacent to wetlands.
-All stream buffers, State regulated wetlands, and their 100-foot adjacent area buffers have been illustrated on the EM&CP Plan and Profile drawings (Appendix C) as well as federally jurisdictional wetlands and streams.
+All streams and stream buffers have been illustrated on the EM&CP Plan and Profile drawings (Appendix C).

-Tree cutting in buffer areas will be limited to hand cutting methods (Type I).
-Wetlands, streams, and any designated buffer areas will be marked in the field to avoid unintentional clearing.
-Additionally, the Environmental Inspector or construction supervisor will notify clearing and other crews of wetlands and streams or their buffer areas that will be encountered that day (BMP Document Section 5.7).
-Erosion control measures and wetland protection fences will be installed to prevent unintended impacts.
+Tree cutting in sensitive areas will be limited to hand cutting methods (Type I).
+Streams and any designated buffer areas will be marked in the field to avoid unintentional clearing.
+Additionally, the Environmental Inspector or construction supervisor will notify clearing and other crews of streams or their buffer areas that will be encountered that day (BMP Document Section 5.7).
+Erosion control measures and protection fences will be installed to prevent unintended impacts.